midnightntwrk/midnight-architecture/specification/dust.md

 For instance, if there are $2^14$ commitments in the state, and the wallet wants an anonymity set of $2^7$, then it should send prefixes of $14 - 7 = 7$ bits.

+## Interaction with cNight

+The principle for interacting with cNight is straightforward: Cardano periodically informs the Midnight ledger to:
+1. Create new `DustGenerationInfo` entries with `nonce` values determined from the corresponding Cardano UTXO, such that it is collision resistant with those created on Midnight, as well as creating corresponding Dust UTXOs.
+2. Set the destruction time of previously created `DustGenerationInfo` entries.

+The Midnight ledger will validate that the dust generation instructed from Cardano does not exceed the amount of Night intended to be in cNight circulation, but otherwise deploys it as instructed.